SMS Lissa: Service history

-Nevertheless, Lissa was formally assigned to the active ironclad squadron through 1887.
-During this period, Lissa had a serious accident on the night of 3–4 September 1872.
-While anchored off Corfu, a major fire broke out aboard the ship near the propellant magazine, though the crew was able to put it out before it could reach the highly explosive propellant charges.
 In 1875, the ship received new boilers, and the following year her rigging was modified.
 By 1880, the ship's hull was badly rotten, and so Lissa was taken into drydock at the Pola Arsenal, where the shipyard workers stripped off much of the vessel's armor plate to replace the deteriorated timber with new wood.
 The work was completed the following year, allowing the ship to return to service.
 While in drydock, the ship's armament was also revised; the original twelve 9-inch guns were retained, but the light battery was completely revised.
 The old MLRs were replaced with four 9 cm 24-caliber guns and a pair of 7 cm 15-cal. guns, and three 47 mm Hotchkiss guns and a pair of 25 mm auto-cannon were added.

 After completing the overhaul, she returned to her place in the active squadron.
 Lissa took part in the fleet exercises held in June 1885, where she served as the flagship of the ironclad squadron.
 The maneuvers revolved around a mock attack by torpedo boats on the ironclad squadron off the island of Lissa.
 She remained on active service until 1888, when she was reassigned to the II Reserve.
 She received further modifications during this period, with torpedo launchers added in 1885 and new quick-firing versions of her main battery guns were installed.
 She was visited by Rudolf, Crown Prince of Austria on 27 March 1885.
 The ship remained in the Austro-Hungarian inventory, seeing little activity before she was stricken from the naval register on 13 November 1892.
 Lissa was broken up for scrap between 1893 and 1895.